Joshua: A Model of Spiritual Leadership

 [12] Donald Campbell, “Joshua,” in The Bible Knowledge Commentary: An Exposition of the Scriptures, edited by John F. Walvoord and Roy Zuck.
 (Wheaton, IL.: Victor Books, 1985), p.
 349.

-Andrew Burggraff is Assistant Professor of Christian Education at Shepherds Theological Seminary.
-He also serves as Director of Student Services.
+Dr. Andrew Burggraff is Vice President of Spiritual Formation and Strategic Initiatives at Shepherds Theological Seminary as well as Assistant Professor of Christian Education.
 He has a Bachelor of Arts degree from the Maranatha Baptist University, a Master of Divinity degree from Calvary Baptist Theological Seminary, and a EdD from Southeastern Baptist Theological Seminary.

 Current Issues in Trinitarian Studies